deraa123/alx-low_level_programming/README.md

-this file contains c programming
+this file contains c programming in alx low level task